 There are many ways that communicative therapy can be facilitated.

 Cognitive Behavioural Therapy (CBT) is one of the most frequently implemented styles of therapy at rehab.

 The purpose of CBT is to reconfigure the patient’s cognitive distortions and negative behavioural patterns.

-Similarly, Dialectical Behavioural Therapy (DBT) aims to reconfigure the patient’s negative habits, however DBT emphasises the emotional aspect.
+Similarly, Dialectical Behaviour Therapy (DBT) aims to reconfigure the patient’s negative habits, however DBT emphasises the emotional aspect.

 Its purpose is to help patients navigate unresolved trauma and the intense emotions that come with addiction.

 Both CBT and DBT offer professional guidance to the patients to ensure that progress is being made.